Club León: León Stadium

 Night view of the León Stadium.

 Estadio León (unofficially known as "Nou Camp") is a football stadium in León, Guanajuato, Mexico.
 The stadium is home to Club León.
 It is also used for special events.

 The construction of the stadium commenced in August 1965 and was finalized by the end of 1966.
 On 1 February 1967, the stadium was inaugurated with a match between Santos and River Plate.
 Santos won the match 2–1.

 The stadium has hosted two FIFA World Cups: the 1970 FIFA World Cup, when the stadium hosted the likes of West Germany, Peru, Bulgaria and Morocco, as well as the quarter-final between West Germany and England; and the 1986 FIFA World Cup, when the stadium hosted the Soviet Union, France, Hungary and Canada, as well as a second-round match between the USSR and Belgium.

-On 8 March 2017, following a protracted period of legal disputes, a resolution was reached determining that the Estadio León was the property of the former Club León owners, Zermeño Reyes and Héctor González.

-On 18 June 2018, Grupo Pachuca unveiled the new stadium project, dubbed the Nuevo Estadio León.
-It was projected to have a capacity of 35,000 spectators and was scheduled for completion in 2023.

-On 9 October 2020, Club León left the stadium following a ruling on the transfer of ownership.
-Consequently, the club decided to play the remainder of the season at Estadio Victoria, home of Club Necaxa.
-Club León returned to the stadium after one game.

-On 15 July 2021, Grupo Pachuca announced that they had reached an agreement to purchase Estadio León.
-It was later revealed that the local government had financed the deal with an interest-free loan.

-On 15 September 2023, Grupo Pachuca announced the cancellation of the new stadium project.
-The decision was made due to the inability to carry out the project.
-Instead, the Estadio León will undergo renovations.
+After years of ownership disputes, in 2021, Grupo Pachuca purchased Estadio León with government financing.